Why we’re providing this service:

 What is required for financial assistance?

-In most instances, the first two pages of your 2020 or most recent tax return.
-Additionally, if you receive social security disability, unemployment, or EBT/SNAP then we will need a letter of determination or proof of payments.
-Alternatively, you may provide a bank statement or check stubs showing the above-mentioned payments.
-If you do not file taxes or are ineligible for state or federal support services, then you may provide a letter from a friend or a relative explaining your financial situation.
+In most instances proof of any income as shown through your most recent tax return, bank statements, and if receive social security disability, unemployment, or EBT/SNAP then we will need a letter of determination or proof of payments (bank statements or paystubs are acceptable).
+Additionally, if you have significant savings that may also be used to factor into our decision.
+If you do not file taxes or are ineligible for state or federal support services, then we can discuss using a letter from a friend or a relative explaining your financial situation.

 If you are requesting financial assistance from another country, not including Canada, then we can discuss different ways to show your financial assistance eligibility.
 While we use secure email servers, we suggest everyone censor sensitive information like you social security/insurance number, bank account numbers, and your birthday.